GreenAsJade/react-dynamic-help/README.md

                </HelpItem>
                <HelpItem id="help-for-stat-ok" target="stat-ok">
                    <div>OK?</div>

 // …
 ```

 ---

 Things to do:

- - Be able to dismiss help items without "doing the thing".

  - Save the help system state.
 That's important for a real app :)

  - Support a no-op pseudo Item somehow, so you can have a break in a flow, with a resume.
     - Wouldn't this just amount to "start another flow?"
        - It's not the same, because "start another flow" calls for app interaction, this should be doable in the HelpFlow/Item definition.

  - Support showing multiple Help Items at a single step in the flow.

  - Have the standard Help Item layout be more "callout like", so it indicates clearly what the target is.

  - Be able to style the target to show that it is the target (drop-shadow or similar)

+ - Be able to target items via css selector as an alternative to ref
+    - Don't know if it is even possible.
+    - Note that this would not support registration based features, but would be even less imact on the app.

  - Fix up the packaging